AllYourBot/hostedgpt/README.md

 - `PASSWORD_AUTHENTICATION_FEATURE` is `true` by default, see the [Authentication](#authentication) section for more details.
 - `GOOGLE_AUTHENTICATION_FEATURE` is `false` by default, see the [Authentication](#authentication) section for more details.
 - `HTTP_HEADER_AUTHENTICATION_FEATURE` is `false` by default.
 If this is set to `true` it automatically disables Password and Google Authentication Features.
 See the [Authentication](#authentication) section for more details.
+- `RUBYLLM_FEATURE` is `false` by default.
+Set to `true` to route AI requests through [RubyLLM](https://rubyllm.com) instead of the per-provider SDKs.
+When enabled, all three existing providers (OpenAI, Anthropic, Gemini) work through RubyLLM's unified Chat API.
+Your existing API keys, settings, and conversations work unchanged.
+When disabled, the app is byte-for-byte identical to running without this feature.
+- Run `rails models:import_rubyllm` to populate the Language Models list from RubyLLM's registry.
+This adds 600+ models with auto-detected capabilities (images, tools, PDFs) alongside the existing `models.yml` entries.
+Run `rails models:update_rubyllm` to refresh the registry from [models.dev](https://models.dev) with updated model data.

 ### Configuring Google Tools